 In the experience of top New York City white collar criminal lawyers, one of the most commonly charged and confused white collar crimes tried by New York City prosecutors are the offenses of Coercion and Extortion.
 Defined respectively under Sections 155.05(2)(e) and 135.60 of the New York Penal Law, the offenses of Extortion and Coercion are unique in that they criminalize violent or confrontational speech when employed for a particular purpose.
 What differentiates these two offenses, however, is that purpose.

 Identifying the fine line between the New York City crimes of Coercion and Extortion may be difficult but it is necessary if you hope to avoid criminal liability for either of these two offenses.
-A brief overview of the law and a consultation with a top New York white collar criminal defense attorney may just help you avoid the career ending consequences of a conviction for Coercion or Extortion in New York.
+A brief overview of the law and a consultation with a top New York City attorney may just help you avoid the career ending consequences of a conviction for Coercion or Extortion.

 The Crime of Coercion in New York City